History & Company Philosophy

 Email: jkrotec@firstequity.com

-Based on his experience working with the United States Government and his knowledge of the aviation industry, Josh has served President of the Aeronautical Repair Station Association (ARSA), and currently services on the Board of Directors of ARSA and, separately, the Modification and Replacement Parts Association (MARPA).
+Based on his experience working with the United States Government and his knowledge of the aviation industry, Josh has served as President of the Aeronautical Repair Station Association (ARSA), and currently services on the Board of Directors of ARSA and, separately, the Modification and Replacement Parts Association (MARPA).
 Josh has also been appointed by Secretary of Commerce and United States Trade Representative to the Industry Trade Advisory Committee on Aerospace Equipment.
 Josh has also been selected by the Federal Aviation Administration (FAA) to serve as Industry Chairman of the Instructions for Continued Airworthiness (ICA) Aviation Rulemaking Committee, a 32-month assignment tasked with resolving nearly four decades of debate over FAA’s ICA regulation, policy and guidance.
-Josh previously served as a member of the Associate Member Council of the Regional Airline Association (RAA), and as Chairman of ARSA’s Government Affairs Committee.

-In 2016, Josh was recognized as a “Top 40 under 40” / Next Generation Aviation Maintenance Professional of the Year by Aircraft Maintenance Technology magazine.
+Josh’s early career includes many roles in First Equity portfolio companies, such as First Aviation Services Inc., Aerospace Products International, Inc. and First Equity Development, Inc. In 2016, Josh was recognized as a “Top 40 under 40” / Next Generation Aviation Maintenance Professional of the Year by Aircraft Maintenance Technology magazine.
 Similarly, under Josh’s leadership, First Aviation Services Inc. was named the “MRO of the Year – Military Center of Excellence” by the editors of Aviation Week & Space Technology.

 Josh holds a Master of Business Administration (MBA) in Strategic Management with Honors and Director’s List recognition from The Wharton School at the University of Pennsylvania.
 Josh also earned a Bachelor of Science (BS) in Economics with concentrations in Finance and Accounting from Wharton, graduating Magna Cum Laude and earning Nelson Foundation and Joseph Wharton Scholarship honors.
 In addition, Josh holds a Bachelor of Science (BS) in Systems Engineering (focus in Logistics Systems) with a minor in Mathematics from the School of Engineering and Applied Science at the University of Pennsylvania.
 Josh also worked in the Department of Finance at The Wharton School where his research led to publications in the field of investment management and trading.